A Proposed MOA That Stops Viral Replication Across a Broad Range of Flu Strains1

 Increased Incidence of Treatment-Emergent Resistance in Patients Less Than 5 Years of Age: XOFLUZA is not indicated in patients less than 5 years of age due to increased incidence of treatment-emergent resistance in this age group.
 In clinical trials, the incidence of virus with treatment-emergent substitutions associated with reduced susceptibility to baloxavir (resistance) was higher in pediatric subjects younger than 5 years of age (43%, 36/83) than in pediatric subjects ≥5 years to <12 years of age (16%, 19/117) or subjects ≥12 years of age (7%, 60/842).
 The potential for transmission of resistant strains in the community has not been determined.

-Risk of bacterial Infections: There is no evidence of the efficacy of XOFLUZA in any illness caused by pathogens other than influenza viruses.
+Risk of bacterial infections: There is no evidence of the efficacy of XOFLUZA in any illness caused by pathogens other than influenza viruses.
 Serious bacterial infections may begin with influenza-like symptoms or may coexist with, or occur as, a complication of influenza.
 XOFLUZA has not been shown to prevent such complications.
 Prescribers should be alert to potential secondary bacterial infections and treat them as appropriate.

 Adverse Reactions